aprs434/aprs434.github.io/README.md

 Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on air.
 This quickly congests channel capacity.
 Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000 MHz.

-The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who have been hankering after the longer range and the improved penetration of 434 MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).
+The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who might be hankering after the longer range and the improved penetration of 434 MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).

 > Our motto: **« Use 434 MHz or lose it. »**